Nontrivial local observables and impermeable and permeable boundary conditions for 1D KFGM particles: Imposing the Majorana conditions

-Finally, by evaluating the energy current density given in Eq.
-(26) at $x=a$ and substituting the results given in Eqs.
-(53) and (54), we obtain the following result:

 which, by virtue of the result given in Eq.
 (27), is also equal to $j_{\mathrm{E}}(x=b,t)$.
 Clearly, when we set $\mathrm{m}_{1}=0$ in Eq.
-(55), then $j_{\mathrm{E}}(a,t)=j_{\mathrm{E}}(b,t)=0$.
+(52), then $j_{\mathrm{E}}(a,t)=j_{\mathrm{E}}(b,t)=0$.
 The latter condition defines the confining BCs when the wavefunction is real or purely imaginary.
 Thus, all confining BCs can be obtained from Eq.
 (42) after making $\mathrm{m}_{1}=0$ or from Eq.
-(46) and its inverse, i.e., from Eqs.
-(48)-(51).
-Similarly, we can immediately write an expression that gives us the value of $\tfrac{1}{2}\,\hat{\mathrm{E}}j$ at $x=a$.
-We obtain the following result:
+(45) and its inverse, i.e., from Eqs.
+(47)-(50).